code-for-india/procurement-spyder/docs/Tasks.md

 * [Yogi] Cron job in openshift for every 6 hours
 * [Yogi] Update subscription response.
 Return object has 'updated' to true
 * [Yogi] Added created_at and updated_at UTC date format.
-* [Yogi] Add space in locations and sectors array in the mail.
 * [Yogi] Add ReCaptcha support in server side.
 * [Yogi and Fizer] Subscription does not work properly in openshift.
 * [Fizer] Check and Remove Boostrap tpl.